Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Mission Circle.md

 ### What
 - [[Board of Directors]] holds the Foundation to its mission.
-- Growing the Regen consortium to a capacity so that the consortium effectivly steward its mission in adaptation to the
+- Growing the Regen consortium for the effective stewardship of its mission.
+- Oversight of the Regen Foundations budgeting, activity and operations

 | Member | Role |
 |---|---|